- Shipping & Orders

 - Inventory & Warehouse Management

-Welcome, and thank you for your interest in Forms Distribution Corp., dba Infoplus Commerce (“Infoplus Commerce”, “Infoplus”, “we,” or “us”), a Missouri Corporation, the Infoplus Commerce web services, including any related websites, networks, embeddable widgets, downloadable software, and other services provided by us and on which a link to these Terms of Service is displayed or linked to (the “Services”).
-These Terms of Service are a legally binding contract between you and Infoplus Commerce regarding your use of the Services.
+This Infoplus Commerce Terms of Service Agreement between Forms Distribution Corp., dba Infoplus Commerce (“Infoplus Commerce”, “Infoplus”, “we,” or “us”), a Missouri Corporation, and users of the Infoplus Commerce Services (“you”) is a legally binding contract between you and Infoplus Commerce regarding your use of the Services including web services, any related websites, networks, embeddable widgets, downloadable software, and other services provided by us and on which a link to these Terms of Service is displayed or linked to (the “Services”).

 See Section 22 for defined terms.